Dealing with images in WordPress can be a big pain in the butt.

 At the writing of this article, I could not find a plugin that simplified the image attachment process.
 In particular, I want to -

 - Attach the same image to multiple posts.

 - Attach images to Category and Tag objects.

 - Easily detach and re-attach images from posts, categories, and tags.

 - Expand the gallery shortcode to display images from Categories and Tags.

 ** I have since written a Media Library Plugin for facilitating all of these operations.

 This plugin tries to simplify some of the image attachment functions in the existing WordPress Media Library.
 There are several key limitations in the current WordPress (2.8) Media Library including - Awkward to attach groups of images to a post.
-Difficult to detach images from posts other [...]
+Difficult to detach images from posts other than through [...]

 [Most recent Media Library Plugin description.]
 Add Tags to Images The true power of Media Library Plugin 2.0, comes from image tagging.
 It allows you to tag your WordPress images or attachments with the existing WordPress tag framework.
-Once tagged, you can group your images into [...]
+Once tagged, you can group your images into galleries simply [...]